cmwylie19/enterprise-admission-controller/README.md

 EOF
 ```

-4. Check correctness of pods admitted into the cluster:
+5. Check the correctness of the pods admitted into the cluster:

 ```bash
 kubectl get po -n phase-2 --no-headers -o custom-columns=NAME:.metadata.name
 ```

-**expected output**
+The expected output is:

 ```plaintext
 unprivileged-po
 root-user-pod
 ```

 If you got the expected output, you win!
-Go to the next. **DO NOT DELETE YOUR CLUSTER**
+Go on to Phase 3. **DO NOT DELETE YOUR CLUSTER**

 ## Phase 3